Frequently Asked Questions: Mpox

 - Sometimes, people get a rash first, followed by other symptoms.
 Others only experience a rash.

-- Most people with monkeypox will get a rash.
+- Most people with mpox will get a rash.

 - Some people have developed a rash before (or without) other symptoms.